 I was my father’s “oldest son”, and spent numerous wonderful hours of my childhood sailing on the Seminole.
 One of my favourite memories was sailing down the coastline into Mexico with thousands of dolphins at our side.

 I believe Bill Disbrow was the last owner, sailing out of Oxnard or Marina del Ray.”

-Seminole was purchased sight unseen for $1.00 by Elizabeth Meyer’s J Class organisation and trucked back east finally arriving at Brooklin Boat Yard in 2003 for a 2 year complete restoration.
+Seminole was purchased sight unseen for $1.00 by Elizabeth Meyer’s J-Class organisation and trucked back east arriving at Brooklin Boat Yard in 2003 for a 2 year restoration.

-Relaunched in May of 2005 she has been on the move sailing the US East Coast and traveling back to the Pacific where she cruised most of the length of North America from La Paz, Mexico to the Pacific Northwest and Southeast Alaska before returning home to New England waters.
+Relaunched in May of 2005 she has been on the move sailing the US East Coast and traveling back to the Pacific.
+There she cruised most of the length of North America from La Paz, Mexico to the Pacific Northwest and Southeast Alaska before returning home to New England waters.